-All robot measurements are based on the properties of upper limb of an adult person.
+All robot measurements are based on the properties of the upper limb of an adult person.

 A new open circular mechanism is proposed for the third joint.

-In most rehabilitation robots, the attention is on robot’s mechanical design, so linear controllers are used to control the robot.
+In most rehabilitation robots, the attention is on the robot’s mechanical design, so linear controllers are used to controlling the robot.

 However, rehabilitation robots are nonlinear in nature and nonlinear control methods are required that can reject uncertainties and are resistant to parameter changes.

-SMC is robust due to its nonlinear nature, and can reject uncertainties and disturbances applying on the system such as patient’s hand tremor.
-The parameters of the SMC are tuned using Genetic Algorithm (GA).
+SMC is robust due to its nonlinear nature and can reject uncertainties and disturbances applied to the system such as patient’s hand tremor.
+The parameters of the SMC are tuned using a Genetic Algorithm (GA).